 Here are summaries of the main regions in which I’ve done my hiking.
 In Australia I’ve walked most in the bushland around Sydney, but also in regional NSW, Victoria, and Tasmania.
 ‘Tramping’ in New Zealand’s South Island has been a delight, and I’ve done a smattering of walks in Korea and Japan.

 Australia is an ancient and eroded continent containing a wide variety of unique plants and animals.
 The protected areas of the south-eastern corner are mostly forest or woodland dominated by eucalyptus trees, with areas of heath and a few pockets of alpine vegetation.
 The coast offers a seemingly endless supply of sandy beaches.
 It’s a pretty flat country, but there’s plenty of remote areas to get lost in, figuratively or literally.

-We’ve only done a few walks in Korea and Japan, but both countries are mountainous, and with the population crammed into the flat lowlands, the mountains remain largely unspoilt.
+We’ve only done a few walks in South Korea, but it’s a fairly mountainous country, and with the population crammed into the flat lowlands, the mountains remain largely unspoilt.